The Constituent Counting Rule and Omega Photoproduction: Introduction

 Recently, there has been a discussion in the literature about the applicability, limitations, and necessary conditions for the CCR \cite{guo2017constituent,brodsky2018qcd}.
 Ref.~\citep{guo2017constituent} claims, ``...were the constituent counting rule right, it would provide a very powerful and straightforward tool to access the valence quark structures of the exotic hadrons.
 But unfortunately....for hadrons with hidden-flavor quarks it is problematic to apply such a naive constituent counting rule."
 In constrast, Brodsky {\it et al.}~\citep{brodsky2018qcd} state ``constituent counting rules are completely rigorous \textit{when} they are applied properly".
 Given that the CCR has been suggested as a tool to study exotic hadrons, a good understanding of its correct application is needed.
 Here, we examine the issue by analyzing the data for a specific reaction.

 A na\"{i}ve application of the CCR to $\gamma p \rightarrow \omega p$ would suggest $ n = n_{\gamma} + n_{p} + n_{\omega} + n_{p} = 1 + 3 + 2 + 3 = 9 $, a scaling of $N = n-2 = 7$ and thus $d \sigma / dt \sim s^{-7}$ for fixed $\cos \theta$.
 It is also possible that the photon oscillates into a quark/anti-quark $q\bar{q}$ pair before interacting with the proton, meaning it would have to be treated as having two constituents.
 Such Vector Meson Dominance (VMD) models have been successful in explaining the greater-than-expected interaction between the photon and hadrons as arising from the hadronic component of the photon interacting strongly with the target hadron.
 At very large $s$ this $q\bar{q}$ Fock state of the photon would be suppressed, however at intermediate values it may play a significant role.
 In this case we would have $n = 10$, $N= 8$ and $d \sigma / dt \sim s^{-8}$.
 However, our analysis of the data is in fact more consistent with $d \sigma / dt \sim s^{-9}$.
+As discussed in Sec.~\ref{sec-discussion}, we provide a theoretical argument that explains why the correct scaling power is $N=9$.